Hiimanshuhh/Hiimanshuhh/README.md

 ### About Me:
 I'm now pursuing a bachelor's degree in computer science engineering at Chandigarh University.
 I've taken part in several extracurricular events, including coding challenges, debates, quizzes, and hackathons.
 I worked on several academic projects and completed several internships that covered a wide range of computer science-related topics during my bachelor's degree.

 I find technology fascinating, and I'm constantly amazed by the changes it brings about in the world.
 I have experience working with web development, machine learning (Python), and data structures and algorithms (C++).
-And my will to study makes up for any talents I may be lacking.

 <h3 align="left">Connect with me:</h3>